-- 9. Mac's operates the property, which includes 1.41 acres of land, as a "Circle-K" gas station and convenience store with a car wash.
-It has a primary building with approximately 3,208 square feet and an approximately 1,804-square-foot car wash both built in 1998.
-It also has an approximately 4,224-square-foot canopy.
+- 9. Mac's operates the property as a "Circle-K" gas station and convenience store.
+It has an approximately 2,420-square-foot store and an approximately 5,020-square-foot canopy on .267 acres of land.
+The store was built in 1967, while the canopy was built in 1985.
+The store has been remodeled several times, including very recently.
+It had a new roof installed in 2015.
 Hall testimony; Pet'r Exs.
 1-2; Resp't Ex.
-A at 37-47. - 10.
-Before November 10, 2020, Columbia Investments, Inc. owned the property.
-The 2020 property record card lists Columbia Investments' address as 3851 N. Etna Rd. in Columbia City.
-The property was originally assessed at \$609,400 for 2020.
-Pet'r Ex.
-2; Resp't Ex.
+A at unpaginated photographs, 37-55. - Before November 10, 2020, Churubusco Properties, LLC owned the property.
+The 2020 property record cards list Churubusco Properties' address as 3851 Etna Rd., Columbia City.
+The property was originally assessed (both parcels combined) at \$211,800 for 2020.
+Pet'r Exs.
+1-2; Resp't Ex.
 C. - 11.
 On November 10, 2020, Mac's bought the subject property as part of a portfolio transaction involving seven properties.
 It is not clear who owned the other six properties.
 In his appraisal report, Hall pointed to a press release from Mac's indicating that all seven stores were owned by Pride C-Stores, Inc. Pride C-Stores filed a business personal property return for personal property located at the subject property.
-But there is no evidence to show what, if any, relationship Pride C-Stores had to Columbia Investments.
+But there is no

+Mac's Convenience Stores LLC 108 S. Main Street Findings & Conclusions Page 4 of 16 evidence to show what, if any, relationship Pride C-Stores had to Churubusco Properties.
 Resp't Ex.
 A at 4-5, 56; Resp't Ex.
-I; see also Pet'r Exs.
+J; see also Pet'r Exs.
 10-11.